prantlf/grunt-html-dom-snapshot/README.md

 Type: `Boolean`
 Default value: false

-Suppresses failures, which happened during taking snapshots.
+If set to `true`, it suppresses failures, which happened during taking snapshots.
 Instead of making the Grunt fail, the errors will be written only to the console.

 ### Sub-tasks